selkies-project/docker-nvidia-glx-desktop/README.md

 ### Comparison

 [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop): It's generally recommended to use docker-nvidia-glx-desktop when possible for maximum capabilities and performance.
-However, this repository is versatile in various environments and has less processes running, meaning less possible errors.
-It is also possible to be used in HPC clusters with Apptainer/Singularity available.
-Unofficial support for Intel and AMD GPUs are also available.
+It starts its own X server inside the container without exposure to security risks.
+However, docker-nvidia-egl-desktop is versatile in various environments and has less processes running, meaning less possible errors.
+It is also possible to be used in HPC clusters with Apptainer/Singularity available, and sharing a GPU with multiple containers is also possible.
+Unofficial support for Intel and AMD GPUs is also available.

 [Sunshine](https://github.com/LizardByte/Sunshine): This repository is an open-source server for NVIDIA's GameStream protocol, supporting all clients that can install [Moonlight](https://github.com/moonlight-stream).
 Try it if you don't need username/password authentication and you don't need to use containers.
 [Games on Whales](https://github.com/games-on-whales/gow) is a container implementation of Sunshine.
 However, many container ports have to be accessible to the internet, and because of its requirement for the `/dev/uinput` device, unsafe `privileged` access for containers are required.
 The [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) project, which is integrated to our container, does not require more than one port open from the container (TURN server may be required but can be deployed in a different environment with flexibility), and has almost equal performance while using only a web browser as a client.